ehsavoie/jboss-as-legacy-naming/README.md

  - *jnp-connector* : mandatory element
     - _socket-binding_ : mandatory, defines the port used for te JNP server.
     - _rmi-socket-binding_ : optionnal, defines the port used for RMI connection.
 If it is not defined it will default to *1099*.
- - *distributed-cache* : optionnal element
-    - _cache-container_ : name of the cache container to use.
-    - _cache-ref_ : name of the cache in the cache container to use.

 ##Minimal configuration example